A short introduction

 The bellhop kept $2.00.

-The birthday cake on the picture must be cut into eight equally sized pieces.
-However, you are allowed to make only 3 straight cuts.
+The birthday cake below must be cut into eight equally sized pieces.
+However, you may make only three straight cuts.

-The Question: How can the cake be cut into eight pieces with only 3 straight cuts?
+The question: How can the cake be cut into eight pieces with only three straight cuts?

 Below are a number of statements: